Anthony Rizzo Player Props: Yankees vs. Royals

 Anthony Rizzo At The Plate

-- In 30.3% of his games this season, Rizzo has driven in at least one run.
-In nine of those games (10.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 34 games this season, with multiple runs seven times.
+- He has scored in 37.8% of his games this season, with more than one run scored in 7.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.